-- 4.1 The plan takes forward a new approach to the structure of the plan with a focus on aligning our strategic objectives with operational delivery and performance.
+- 4.1 The plan continues to focus on aligning our strategic objectives with operational delivery and performance.
 Each of the six overarching priorities includes: - A policy position outlining the Council's key areas of focus, challenge, and opportunity under the priority. - Outcomes which are clear about the impact the Council is seeking to achieve. - Objectives which are measurable, specific, and achievable to support delivery of the outcomes. - Key activity highlighting planned projects, investment and activity which will support delivery of the priority areas.